hoonetorg/winbackup/onWindows/README.md

 ... continue creating the backup on Linux

+# Steps after restore of Windows
+## on Windows host
-# Steps to revert backup preparations after restore
+### Steps to revert backup preparations after restore

 we assume that scripts are already copied from preparation